Tindtily/capistrano-scm-copy/README.md

 Installation
 ============

-First make sure you install the capistrano-scm-copy by adding it to your `Gemfile`:
+First make sure you install the capistrano-scm-makecopy by adding it to your `Gemfile`:

-    gem "capistrano-scm-copy"
+    gem "capistrano-scm-makecopy"

 Add to Capfile:

-    require 'capistrano/copy'
+    require 'capistrano/makecopy'
+    install_plugin Capistrano::SCM::MakeCopy

 Then switch the `:scm` option to `:copy` in `config/deploy.rb`: